15 Days of Panic: You Received FDA Form 483 Warning Letter, Now What?

 483 Warning Letter

-If you don't take the 483 seriously and either fail to respond provide an inadequate response, you will face consequences.
+If you don't take the 483 seriously and either fail to respond within the 15 days, or fail to provide an adequate 483 response, you will face consequences.
 Essentially, there is an escalation.
 The next step is a Warning Letter.
 This letter is a formal notification that allows for voluntary and prompt corrective action relating to specific observations.
-Your written response to the warning letter must communicate a revised plan of action.
-This plan is your last chance to avoid further escalation of consequences.
+The biggest reason to not let your FDA 483 escalate to a Warning Letter is that your competitors and customers will find out about your Warning Letter.
+Your written response to the Warning Letter must communicate a revised plan of action.
+This plan is your last chance to avoid further escalation of consequences and a good opportunity to work with a third-party consultant like ProPharma's MedTech team to support your efforts.

 Consent Decree

-Essentially, the consent decree serves as a negotiated agreement detailing your company's pledged voluntary actions to avoid litigation.
-Consent decrees commit companies to perform corrective action in a timely manner.
+Essentially, the Consent Decree serves as a negotiated agreement detailing your company's pledged voluntary actions to avoid litigation.
+Consent Decrees commit companies to perform corrective action in a timely manner.
 In laymen's terms, it is a court order that something must be done.
-Well-planned and detail oriented 483 responses can prevent such significant impacts to your organization.
+Well-planned and detail-oriented FDA 483 responses can prevent such significant negative impacts to your organization.

-Further, consent decrees empower the FDA to impose fines for not completing the corrective actions according to the agreed upon timeline.
-The Agency may also halt production, which may result in bankruptcy and shut your organization permanently.
+Further, Consent Decrees empower the FDA to impose fines for not completing the corrective actions according to the agreed upon timeline.
+The Agency may also halt production, which may remove your device from development, result in bankruptcy and shut your organization permanently.

-ProPharma can help with FDA Form 483 Letters
+ProPharma can help with FDA 483 Letters or Untitled Letters

 Panic is never good.
 It leads to bad judgment and mistakes.
-When you receive a 483 letter, you have two options: panic or plan for success.
+When you receive an FDA 483, you have two options: panic or plan for success.
 We suggest you contact us immediately so that we can help you plan for success.
 We'll work with you to put together an appropriate response, structure it in a logical format, and submit it before the deadline.
-We have a host of seasoned, regulated industry professionals who can support you through this process.
+ProPharma has a Remediation Team of seasoned, regulated industry professionals who can support you through this process.

-A 483 is nothing to panic over.
-You just need to have the right partner to calmly work through what needs to be done.
-Contact us today and, together, we can work to successfully resolve a Form 483 letter.
+An FDA 483 is nothing to panic over.
+You need to have the right partner to calmly work through what needs to be done.
+Contact us today and, together, we can work to successfully resolve an FDA 483.

 TAGS: